You want smart political talk without the meltdowns?

 We'll keep you informed and entertained without ruining your day.

-If you want to be a part of the program, the president said that the Department of Education will be shut down, but that does not mean what it what it really means is there are better, more efficient ways to educate our kids.
+Sean, if you want to be a part of the program, the president said that the Department of Education will be shut down, but that does not mean what it really means is there are better, more efficient ways to educate our kids.

 It's really that simple.

-And uh I I'm pretty sure those are the schools most parents would pick, or whether it's vouchers letting, you know, state and local officials handle it, although I think there'd be a lot of waste fraud and abuse on the state level, especially in big blue states.
+And I'm pretty sure those are the schools most parents would pick, or whether it's vouchers letting state and local officials handle it, although I think there'd be a lot of waste, fraud, and abuse on the state level, especially in big blue states.

 It's pathetic.